telerik/winforms-docs/editors/textboxcontrol/text-editing.md

 slug: winforms/editors/textboxcontrol/text-editing
 tags: text,editing
 published: True
-position: 4
+position: 5
 ---

 # Text editing

 ##

 The editing point is determined by the caret position and selection in RadTextBoxControl.
 The editing position is visible only if the control is focused.

 You can insert text programmatically at concrete position by using the __Insert__ method.
 At that case, the text is inserted at the position determined by the __SelectionStart__ property.
-If the __SelectionLength__
-        	property is greater than zero, the inserted text replaces the selected text.
+If the __SelectionLength__ property is greater than zero, the inserted text replaces the selected text.
-        #_[C#]_

 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=Insert}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=Insert}}